AkilaDissanayake/DocuQuery/README.md

 ##### Notes

-* Embeddings are cumulative: Adding new files will not delete embeddings from previously uploaded files.
+* Upload files large than 1200 characters
 * Processing is required after uploading all files for embeddings to be created.
-* Cache: Embeddings are temporarily stored in embeddings\_cache.npz and cleared when the app exits.
+* Cache: Embeddings are temporarily stored in embeddings\_cache.npz and cleared when the process start.